City of Lincoln and Lancaster County Coronavirus (COVID-19) Mitigation and Response

 - Any indoor or outdoor venue that holds more than 500 individuals must submit a reopening plan to the Lincoln-Lancaster County Health Department before gatherings will be permitted.

-- Door to door sales and the issuance of new peddlers permits
+- Door to door sales are not allowed and no new permits will be issued for peddlers.

 Allowed Must keep 6 feet from others